How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 7. Sweep Your Arm Towards The Middle Of The Lane

-As you sweep your arm towards the middle of the lanes, you should make sure that your elbow stays close to your side.
+As you sweep your arm toward the middle of the lanes, you should make sure that your elbow stays close to your side.
 If your elbow moves away from your side, then you will lose some of your power, as well as your accuracy.

 Keep your elbows tucked in close to the sides of the body, and point your body in the direction you are aiming for – we will take a closer look at this momentarily.